-- have had a confirmed anaphylactic reaction to a previous dose of any hepatitis B containing vaccine or to any components of the vaccines (refer to relevant SmPC) - are known to be HBsAg, anti-HBs or anti-HBc positive - have a history of severe (i.e. anaphylactic reaction) to latex where the vaccine is not latex free - are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) - are aged under 15 years when the vaccine is for haemodialysis, a renal transplantation programme or have chronic renal failure (CKD stage 4 or 5) that is likely to require haemodialysis or transplant
+- have had a confirmed anaphylactic reaction to a previous dose of any hepatitis B containing vaccine or to any components of the vaccines (refer to relevant SmPC). - are known to be Hepatitis B surface antigen (HBsAg), Hepatitis B surface antibody (anti-HBs) or Hepatitis B core antibody (anti-HBc) positive. - have a history of severe (i.e. anaphylactic) reaction to latex where the vaccine is not latex free. - are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation). - are on haemodialysis, renal transplantation programmes or have chronic renal failure (See HepB Renal PGD).